 Travel Portland, along with the Oregon Health Authority, City of Portland and Multnomah County, are closely monitoring the impact of COVID-19 (coronavirus disease 2019) in our community.

 Multnomah County, where Portland is located, entered Phase 1 reopening on June 19, 2020.
-The other Portland metro counties, Clackamas and Washington, are already in Phase 1.
-Going forward, the three metro counties will be considered as a unit and the soonest they can enter Phase 2 is July 10.
+The other Portland metro counties, Clackamas and Washington, were already in Phase 1.
+Going forward, the three metro counties will be considered as a unit.
+On July 7, Multnomah County announced that it will stay in Phase 1 “indefinitely.”

-As of July 1, people will be required to wear face coverings when in grocery stores, pharmacies and other indoor public spaces in all Oregon counties.
+As of July 1, people are required to wear face coverings when in grocery stores, pharmacies and other indoor public spaces in all Oregon counties.

 On May 14, 2020, Oregon Governor Kate Brown issued Executive Order 20-25: Safe and Strong Oregon.
 While this order outlines the framework for phased reopening, the following statewide orders are still in effect: